by Jennifer McDougall

 The focus of spending time alone is not to isolate yourself.
 The focus is to invest time and energy into healing yourself and improving the quality of your mental, physical, and emotional health.
 That is what we help you with here at Passages.

 At Passages Addiction Treatment Centers, we do not believe that drug and alcohol dependency is a disease.
-Instead, we believe addiction is
+Instead, we believe addiction is by one or more of the following four causes:

 - Chemical imbalance